fadden/CiderPress2/WineNotes.md

 you can't just copy .ttf files in there and have them recognized; otherwise you could just copy them out of C:\Windows\Fonts and be done.
 (It's possible that the emulated app isn't finding Segoe UI for some other reason.)

+Installing the Tahoma font helped on Linux, but had no noticeable effect on macOS (but macOS without Tahoma looks about the same as Linux with it).

 #### Distribution and Installation ####